Brecknockshire Battalion: Postwar

-Heritage & ceremonial
+Heritage and ceremonial

-Uniforms & insignia
+Uniforms and insignia

 The 1st Admin Bn and 1st Brecknockshire Rifle Volunteers wore a 'Rifle grey' uniform with facings.
 It changed to the standard scarlet coat with white facings of a line infantry regiment in 1884 after it became 1st VB of the SWB.
 However, in 1905 the SWB was authorised to resume the traditional grass green facings of the old 24th Foot; these were also worn by the Brecknockshire and the 3rd Monmouth battalions.

 The battalion's insignia was 'On a mount the Red Dragon passant'.
 The brass cap badge worn during World War I showed the dragon on its mount, with a scroll underneath inscribed 'BRECKNOCKSHIRE'.

 Memorials

 A memorial tablet was erected at Aden listing the 19 men of the 1/1st Brecknockshire Bn who died while serving there in 1914–15.
 A brass plate was similarly put up in Christ Church, Mhow, listing the other officers and men who died while the battalion was serving in India, 1915–19.